demisto/content/Packs/Druva/Integrations/DruvaEventCollector/DruvaEventCollector_description.md

-**Important:** This integration is supported by Palo Alto Networks.
+**Important:** Contrary to the Druva integration, DruvaEventCollector is supported by Palo Alto Networks.

 ## Druva Event Collector